Written by Gregory Cornelius (2019).

 We put all kinds of emerging technology in to the exhibition space: QR, NFC, BLE – this stimulated conversations about smart spaces.
 At the conclusion of that project, back in Singapore, we started having meet ups to continue the discussions.
-And our community was grew out of those discussions.
+Our community grew from those discussions.

 The first question we asked – what is a smart space - what is an Intelligent Interior?
-After much debate we resolved to focus on the workplace of the future, which had outcomes such as a: ‘connected workplace of the (near) future’ project with Singapore Polytech and influenced smart office projects delivered by some of Protiotype’s partner companies; and has become a series of annual events called ‘Augmented Spaces’, with our partner Publicis Sapient.
+After much debate we resolved to focus on the workplace of the future.
+This topic has had outcomes such as our ‘Connected workplace of the (near) future’ project with Singapore Polytech and influenced smart office projects delivered by some of Protiotype’s partner companies; and it has become a series of annual events called ‘Augmented Spaces’ with our agency partner Publicis Sapient.

 Protiotype champions multi-disciplinary perspectives.
 As a Design Science community almost half our stakeholders are designers: web designers, UX designers, graphic designers, Architects, urban planners and the other half ‘scientists’, software engineers, computer scientists, data scientists, and also entrepreneurs, writers, and management consultants.
 Because...

 An important value of Protiotype is that we are an inclusive organisation.
 Having wide range of people involved is important to us.